you are being redirected

 austria

-Employee participation programmes are typically structured as virtual share programmes (i.e. a contractual bonus entitlement).
+Employee participation programmes in an LLC are typically structured as virtual share programmes (i.e. a contractual bonus entitlement).
 However, it is also possible to structure participation programmes using participation rights.
 The benefit of using participation rights is that the holders can be treated as shareholders with no voting or other minority rights and without special formal requirements (no notarial deed is required).

 bulgaria